dennlinger/python3-tempeval-toolkit/README.md

 # Python3 TempEval3 Toolkit

+Dennis Aumiller, Satya Almasian
+Heidelberg University, 2021

 This contains an updated version of the [original TempEval toolkit](https://github.com/naushadzaman/tempeval3_toolkit), adjusted to work with Python3.
 Notably, this dropped support for some of the event-related recognition, and is now mainly suitable for temporal extraction only.
 We further extended this minimally by including the option to print a rudimentary confusion matrix (available with `debug_level >= 1.5`).

 Please see our [upstream repository on temporal tagging with Transformers](https://github.com/satya77/Transformer_Temporal_Tagger) for more information.
+Due to the lack of licensing information in the original repository, we similarly do not specify an official license on this toolkit.
+If you are a copyright holder of the original code, please reach out to us.

 ## Old Readme from TempEval3